zzonyo/trust-docs-test/source/index.html.md

 API Key Permission：Read<br>
 Rate Limit (NEW): 50times/2s

 This endpoint returns orders based on a specific searching criteria.
+The API created order will not exist after cancelling 2 hours.

-Upon user defined “start-time” AND/OR “end-time”, Huobi server will revert back historical orders whose order creation time falling into the period.
+- Upon user defined “start-time” AND/OR “end-time”, Huobi server will revert back historical orders whose order creation time falling into the period.
 The maximum time span between “start-time” and “end-time” is 48-hour.
 Farthest order searchable should be within recent 180 days.
 In case either “start-time” or “end-time” is defined, Huobi server will ignore “start-date” and “end-date” regardless they were filled or not.

-If user does neither define “start-time” nor “end-time”, but “start-date”/”end-date”, the order searching will be based on defined “date range”, as usual.
+- If user does neither define “start-time” nor “end-time”, but “start-date”/”end-date”, the order searching will be based on defined “date range”, as usual.

-If user does not define any of “start-time”/”end-time”/”start-date”/”end-date”, by default Huobi server will treat current time as “end-time”, and then revert back historical orders within recent 48 hours.
+- If user does not define any of “start-time”/”end-time”/”start-date”/”end-date”, by default Huobi server will treat current time as “end-time”, and then revert back historical orders within recent 48 hours.

 Huobi Global suggests API users to search historical orders based on “time” filter instead of “date”.
 In the near future, Huobi Global would remove “start-date”/”end-date” fields from the endpoint, through another notification.